Oral Surgeon vs General Dentist: When to See Which Dental Professional

 Complex surgeries and treatments offered by oral surgeons

 Maxillofacial surgeons carry out complex surgical procedures on the face, jaw, and mouth.
-They receive extensive additional training after dental school to treat challenging cases requiring advanced surgical skills, and they frequently work in hospital settings.
+Oral surgeons receive extensive additional training after dental school.
+This specialized education prepares them to handle challenging cases that require advanced surgical skills, even in hospital settings..

 Oral surgeons carry out complex surgical procedures such as

-- Extraction of impacted wisdom teeth: Wisdom teeth are the third and last molars that come out in the late teens or early twenties.
-Sometimes they become impacted or stuck because there isn’t enough space in the jaw for them to erupt properly.
-Oral surgeons remove impacted wisdom teeth to avoid issues such as infection, crowding, or damage to neighboring teeth.
+1. Extraction of impacted wisdom teeth: Wisdom teeth are the third and last molars in the late teens or early twenties.
+Sometimes they become impacted or stuck because there isn’t enough space in the jaw for them to erupt correctly.
+Oral surgeons remove impacted wisdom teeth to avoid infection, crowding, or damage to neighboring teeth.

-- Corrective or reconstructive jaw surgery treats abnormalities of the jawbone that might cause issues with speaking, eating, or facial appearance.
+2. Corrective or reconstructive jaw surgery treats jawbone abnormalities that might cause speaking, eating, or facial appearance issues.
 It might involve restructuring the jaw, placing bone grafts to restore its structure, or repositioning the jaw.

-- Dental implants: Dental implants are small, cylindrical titanium screws that are surgically placed into the jawbone.
-These implants act as replacement tooth roots, providing a strong foundation for the crowns, bridges, or dentures.
+3. Dental implants: Dental implants are small, cylindrical titanium screws surgically placed into the jawbone.
+These implants act as replacement tooth roots, providing a strong foundation for crowns, bridges, or dentures.

-- Oral pathology (biopsies and tumor removal): Oral surgeons diagnose and treat oral conditions affecting the tissues of the mouth, jaw, and face.
+5. Oral pathology (biopsies and tumor removal): Oral surgeons diagnose and treat oral conditions affecting the mouth, jaw, and face tissues.
 Oral pathology includes biopsies and tumor removal.
-This involves surgically removing cysts or tumors and collecting tissue samples for biopsies, which are used in diagnosis.
+This involves surgically removing cysts or tumors and collecting tissue samples for biopsies used in diagnosis.

-- Sleep apnea surgery causes breathing to stop and start during sleep repeatedly.
-Oral surgeons may perform procedures that reposition the jaw or enlarge the airway to improve breathing and stop episodes of sleep apnea.
+6. Sleep apnea surgery Sleep apnea causes breathing to stop and start repeatedly during sleep.
+Oral surgeons may perform procedures to reposition the jaw or enlarge the airway to improve breathing.

 Examples of cases requiring the expertise of each professional